Skip to main content

 General

-• Develops the higher order thinking skills needed to analyze contemporary social issues in relation to the body.
+• Develops critical thinking skills needed to analyze contemporary social issues in relation to the body.

 Minnesota Transfer Curriculum